Presented by Center for the Arts

 About Creatives in Residence:

-er announced the creation of the Creative in Residence.
+In 2017, The Center announced the creation of the Creative in Residence.
 This residency opportunity provides support and space for guest artists and curators to work at The Center along with the artistic community.
 Selection for the Creative in Residence is by invitation from The Center's Creative Initiatives Committee consisting of community members, Center staff and Board.

 2019: All That’s Left Behind